Screening and background checks

 The following common mistakes frequently result in forms being returned to the applicant for resubmission:

 - illegible handwriting;

 - not including your FULL name and/or FULL previous names;

 - failure to complete satisfactorily the 100 point identification check; and

-- missing signatures: 3 signatures MUST BE included – the applicant, the verifying officer and, if not paying through Australia Post, the requesting officer.
+- missing signatures: the form should be signed by the applicant, verifying officer and, (if not paying through Australia Post), the requesting officer.